Photos of Bahawalpur & Brief History

 Baradari at Darbar Mahal, Bahawalpur.

-Water Stream (Channel) in Darbar Mahal, Bahawalpur
+Water Stream (Channel) in Darbar Mahal, Bahawalpur.

 Gulzar Mahal, Bahawalpur